tfrei139/PoKeysMotionComponent/README.md

 A walkthrough to set this component up is available here [Setup](documentation/Setup.md)

 ## Documentation
-Additional information about the source code can be found here [CodeNotes](documentation/CodeNotes.md).
+Additional information about the source code and design decisions can be found here [CodeNotes](documentation/CodeNotes.md).

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE V2.
 See [LICENSE](LICENSE).